cchitsiang/awesome-stars/README.md

 - [cruft/cruft](https://github.com/cruft/cruft) - Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
 Built on-top of, and fully compatible with, CookieCutter.
 - [jiggy-ai/hn_summary](https://github.com/jiggy-ai/hn_summary) - Summarizes top stories from Hacker News using a large language model and post them to a Telegram channel.
 - [ServiceNow/azimuth](https://github.com/ServiceNow/azimuth) - Helping AI practitioners better understand their datasets and models in text classification.
 From ServiceNow.
-- [fauxpilot/fauxpilot](https://github.com/fauxpilot/fauxpilot) - FauxPilot - an open-source GitHub Copilot server
+- [fauxpilot/fauxpilot](https://github.com/fauxpilot/fauxpilot) - FauxPilot - an open-source alternative to GitHub Copilot server
 - [unifyai/ivy](https://github.com/unifyai/ivy) - The Unified Machine Learning Framework
 - [PaddlePaddle/PaddleHub](https://github.com/PaddlePaddle/PaddleHub) - Awesome pre-trained models toolkit based on PaddlePaddle.
 (400+ models including Image, Text, Audio, Video and Cross-Modal with Easy Inference & Serving)
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.